Deepak Malhotra, JD, BSEE

 Software Patent Lawyer, and Business Method Patent Attorney

-Deepak Malhotra, JD, BSEE resolves business method patent litigation: he has worked extensively with various technologies including software, RF communications, sensors, smart cards, ESD protection, tape drivers, servo systems, printers, static memory cells, dynamic memory cells, database, publishing systems, virtual reality, wafer production methods, wafer polishing, antenna diversity systems, RF collision arbitration systems, marketing systems, electron multipliers, and digital clock recovery loops, secure network authentication systems, user interfaces, and more.
+Deepak Malhotra, JD, BSEE has worked extensively with various technologies including software, RF communications, sensors, smart cards, ESD protection, tape drivers, servo systems, printers, static memory cells, dynamic memory cells, database, publishing systems, virtual reality, wafer production methods, wafer polishing, antenna diversity systems, RF collision arbitration systems, marketing systems, electron multipliers, microwave electronics, digital clock recovery loops, secure network authentication systems, user interfaces, and more.
 Malhotra Law Firm, PLLC is minority certified patent law firm, certified by the Northwest Mountain Minority Supplier Development Council.

 Malhotra Law Firm, PLLC has experience in:

 - Protecting mechanical inventions

 - Venture-capital funded start ups & Fortune 500 companies

 - Securing foreign companies and law firms intellectual property protection in the U.S.

 - International protection of inventions

 While one of only three Electrical Engineer attorneys at his previous firm, the firm was ranked #2 in the U.S. for quality of Electrical Patents by PatentRatings, LLC.
 He has developed relationships with litigators and have assisted clients with aggressive enforcement of intellectual property.
 Software patents, business method patents, electrical patents, and mechanical patents are his specialty.